kudobuilder/kudo/keps/0036-conditional-operator-dependencies.md

 ### Non-Goals

-* Adding a way to turn a child instance into an independent one (i.e. to detach/disown a dependency).
+* Adding a way to turn a child instance into an independent one (i.e. an ability to "switch off" an existing dependency relationship between two instances).

-* Adding a way to distinguish "dependency parameters" from other parameters of the parent operator.
-Removing a dependency instance will not prevent users from modifying parent operator parameters that are only passed through into the child operator.
-In the Spark History Server example, history server options will be configured via a parameter of a parent operator; switching off the history server dependency will have no effect on the user's ability to change this parameter.
+* Adding a way to turn an independent instance into a child instance.

+* Preventing users from modifying parent operator parameters that are only used to configure the child operator when the child instance does not exist.
+In the Spark History Server example, history server options will be configured via a parameter of a parent operator; switching off the history server operator will have no effect on the user's ability to change the value of the "history server options" parameter of the parent operator.

-* Displaying whether the dependency is switched on or off in an output of `kudo plan status`.
-As for now, the latter only descends to the status of individual plan steps of the parent instance and tells nothing about the dependencies.
-The dependency being switched off is a property of an individual task and not of a step.
+* Displaying whether the child operator is enabled or disabled in an output of `kudo plan status`.
+As for now, the latter only descends to the status of individual plan steps of the parent instance and tells nothing about the child instances; this KEP does not aim to change this.

 * Chain validation of child instances.
 As for now, `KudoOperator` task executions that result in failed instance admission of a child do not fail parent instance admission, only plan execution.
 Functionality introduced by this proposal is also affected by this: for example, if a parent switches on a child that uses a non-existent parameter for toggling a grandchild, parent instance admission will succeed, only the corresponding parent plan will fail.